The Connection Between Weight Loss and Age

 - assigning a target weight that is realistic for your body type

 In some cases, your doctor may refer you to specialists in areas such as dietetics, physical therapy, cardiovascular health, and chiropractic care.
-These health professionals may offer further help customizing a healthy diet and lifestyle.
+These health professionals may offer more help with customizing a healthy diet and lifestyle for you.
 They may also recommend exercises to help you get active.

 Weight Loss Surgery